Costs and turnaround times

 A statutory organisation is an agency established by government.
 A not-for-profit organisation is a non-governmental body which does not distribute its surplus funds to owners or shareholders.

-Timetable for obtaining an AccessNI disclosure certificate
+Processing an AccessNI disclosure certificate

 |AccessNI check||Date application was received||Processing target||Average time to issue certificate|